BDC Hamburger Icon

 Considerations for businesses using Handy’s theory in modern settings

 When Handy developed his four cultures model in the 1970s, the business world wasn’t quite as globalized as it is today.
-Cindy Kravitz, an executive coach and business strategist, noted that the theory imperfectly maps onto present-day business conditions.
+Cindy Kravitz, director of enterprise leadership development at Stryker, noted that the theory imperfectly maps onto present-day business conditions.

 “Handy’s management theory is a foundational tool for understanding organizational culture,” Kravitz explained.
 “However, its practical application often requires deeper context and adaptation to meet the demands of today’s globalized business environments.”